pjambet/redis-in-ruby/content/post/chapter-3-multiple-clients.md

 Let's start with the new client problem.
 The goal is that, regardless of the state of the server, of what it may or may not currently doing, or whether other clients are already connected, new clients should be able to establish a new connection, and keep the connection open as long as they wish, until they either disconnect on purpose or a network issue occurs.

-Before attempting to fix the problem, we need to think about what we're trying to achieve, what parts of the current implementation are problematic and only then can we really start thinking about what needs to change.

-First things first, we want our server to keep client connections alive until clients disconnect.
-After all, this is what what Redis does, it keeps the connection alive until the client closes the connection, either explicitly with the [QUIT][redis-documentation-quit] or as a side effect of the process that had started the connection dying.
+We want our server to keep client connections alive until clients disconnect.
+After all, this is what Redis does, it keeps the connection alive until the client closes the connection, either explicitly with the [QUIT][redis-documentation-quit] command or as a side effect of the process that had started the connection dying.

 In order to achieve this we first have to remove the `client.close` line, we will add it back when we add a handler for the `QUIT` command, but let's set that aside for now.